gomobile/sp-animatedcontainer/README.md

-This project is the starting point for the App Designer Animated Container tutorial video.
+This project is the starting point for the App Designer Animated Container tutorial and video.
 The App Designer is included in the Intel(R) XDK.

 Intel(R) XDK
 -------------------------------------------